BBL-lab/bbl-website/content/authors/morgane-papillon/_index.md

   - Lab members
 ---

-Morgane Papillon is a PhD student in the Brain, Behavior, and Learning Lab.
-Her doctoral project uses real-time fMRI neurofeedback (decoded neurofeedback) to investigate whether numerical representations can be shared or transferred between individuals, building on the lab's work on intergenerational neural similarity in the processing of numbers.
-With an interdisciplinary background spanning cognitive neuroscience and quantitative methods, she is also interested in how arithmetic skills become automatized over the course of development.
+Morgane Papillon is an incoming PhD student in the Brain, Behavior, and Learning Lab.
+Her doctoral project uses real-time fMRI neurofeedback (decoded neurofeedback) to investigate whether numerical representations can be shared between individuals.
+Morgane is also interested in how arithmetic skills become automatized over the course of development.